amo-tech-ai/amoaico/docs/design-system.md

 Our design is guided by three core principles:

 -   **Clarity:** The interface should be clean, intuitive, and easy to navigate.
 Information is presented in a structured and digestible manner.
--   **Professionalism:** The visual language conveys trust, expertise, and innovation, reflecting the high-quality services AMO AI provides.
+-   **Professionalism:** The visual language conveys trust, expertise, and innovation, reflecting the high-quality services Sunai provides.
 -   **Efficiency:** Components and layouts are designed to guide users toward their goals quickly and with minimal friction, especially within the AI Brief Wizard.

 ---